shinnn/code-points.js/README.md

 Usage3: cat <file path> | code-points

 Options:
---file,    -f    Use a file as an input
+--unique, --uniq, -u  Remove duplicates from result --file,           -f  Use a file as an input
---help,    -h    Print usage information
---version, -v    Print version
+--help,           -h  Print usage information --version,        -v  Print version
 ```

 It print the code points splitted by commas.